ilkkamaksy/nestjs-microservice-demo/README.md

-# Microservices demo with nestJS
+# Microservices skeleton with nestJS

 This is a skeleton of a nestJS microservices architecture with two resource services and a gateway.